 The innovation mechanisms developed and presented by AWS have been an important trigger for identifying new potential developments and improvements for Queue-it and our network.

 While Queue-it is not yet in the IoT space, we can take advantage of the fact that machine learning technology is increasingly becoming available to everyone.
-Upcoming development possibilities in this area could include improvements in calculating the estimated wait time and dropout percentage of people staying in a queue as well as technology enhancements within fraud protection.
+Upcoming development possibilities in this area could include improvements in calculating the estimated wait time and dropout percentage of people staying in a queue as well as technology enhancements within abuse and bot protection.

 Finally, with new announcements to the primary databases we depend on, such as Aurora Multi-Master or DynamoDB Global Tables, we will be able to increase the availability and reliability of our services.